sydon1/CDD/README.md

 ## Overview

-This project was developed for the KU Leuven Digital Design Complex course to study the impact of different adder architectures on WNS (Worst Negative Slack), area, and speed in FPGA designs.
+This project was developed for the KU Leuven Digital Design Complex course.
 The system implements 512-bit addition and comparison operations on a Pynq-Z2 FPGA, comparing performance characteristics of various adder architectures (Ripple Carry, Carry Look-Ahead, Carry Bypass, and Carry Save).
+We freely choose which adders and features we wanted to implement.

 ## How It Works